National Institute of Technology, Nagaland: Ph.D

+Rankings

+The National Institutional Ranking Framework (NIRF) ranked NIT Nagaland between 151-200 in the engineering rankings in 2024.

 Hostels

 NIT Nagaland provides separate hostels for boys & girls.
 The hostels are provided with all the basic facilities a student will need including geyser facility (only during winter), 24×7 water and electricity supply, purified drinking water, water cooler.
 All the hostels are provided with high speed internet facility.
 Adequate bus facility has also been extended for commute of staff and employees staying outside the campus.

 Laboratory

 NIT Nagaland is well equipped with state of art laboratories.
 Each department has its own laboratory and the laboratories are very well equipped with the instruments and the required lab materials.
 Students are fully free to work in the laboratory depending on their grades, even they have the facility to work in the laboratory after closing hours with special permission.

 Annual festival

 Ekarikthin is the annual techno-cultural festival of National Institute of Technology Nagaland.
 It is an event usually held in the month of April every year.
 Ekarikthin is a Sanskrit word which means sharing the same heritage.
 It spans over three days and is the largest techno-cultural fest of Nagaland.
 It provides young nurturing talented youths a platform to show their talents in various cultural and technical events.
-Students from all over the Nagaland participate in this event.
+Students from all over Nagaland participate in this event.